grayclhn/smooth_irf/README.md

 smooth_irf overview
 ===================

-This repository contains the code and data for my (Gray Calhoun's) working paper *Smooth interpolation for Impulse Response Functions of SVARs*.
-If you have trouble reproducing the paper's analysis, please contact me: <gcalhoun@iastate.edu>.
-A pdf of the latest version of the paper should be available at my homepage
+This repository contains the code and data for the working paper *Smooth interpolation for Impulse Response Functions of SVARs*, which is being cowritten by Gray Calhoun and Seth Pruitt.
+If you have trouble reproducing the paper's analysis, please contact Gray Calhoun:
-<http://www.econ.iastate.edu/~gcalhoun> and you can find the latest
+<gcalhoun@iastate.edu>.
+A pdf of the latest version of the paper
-version of this directory at
+should be available at <http://gray.clhn.org> and you can find the latest version of this directory at
 <https://git.ece.iastate.edu/gcalhoun/smooth_irf>.

 This directory is for the 2015-02-22 version of the paper, which will